aerostack2/aerostack2.github.io/docs/_14_projects/_gsoc/index.rst

 Our organization is a young and dynamic group, dedicated to pushing the boundaries of aerial robotics through collaboration and innovation.
 We are focused on unifying the development of autonomous aerial robotics systems, aiming to establish Aerostack2 as a leading open-source framework that developers and researchers can rely on for their projects.

-Nowadays, Aerostack2 has accumulated over 1,500 commits and 400 pull requests, contributed by more than 10 international collaborators.
+Nowadays, Aerostack2 has accumulated more than 2,000 commits and 500 pull requests, contributed by more than 20 international collaborators.

 We have also actively engaged with the community to promote and improve Aerostack2, participating in working groups such as: